Custom modelling in gPROMS

 Complex operating procedures

 A hierarchical task language means that it is easy to describe operating procedures, including start-up and shutdown and complex batch operating policy.
-Dynamic optimisation can be applied to such procedures to determine optimal operation – for example, to minimise start-up time.
+Dynamic optimization can be applied to such procedures to determine optimal operation – for example, to minimise start-up time.

 Powerful initialisation language